AdobeDocs/dynamic-media-classic.en/help/using/quick-start-image-sizing.md

 Image Sizing refers to the ability of Adobe Dynamic Media Classic to create multiple derivative images based on a single high-resolution image.
 Rather than manually creating several images—for example, a thumbnail and enlarged-view image—for your Web site or application, you provide a single primary image.
 Adobe Dynamic Media Classic generates all modified images just as you request them.
 Being able to deliver images dynamically from a single primary image has many advantages:

-* You do not have to manually create several copies of the image at different sizes.
+* Manually creating several copies of the image at different sizes is not necessary.
 You supply one primary image to Adobe Dynamic Media Classic, and Adobe Dynamic Media Classic generates different-sized derivatives from the primary image.
 * You can quickly change the size of an image type throughout your Web site or application.
 For example, to change all thumbnail images, you can modify the "thumbnail" Image Preset.
-An Image Preset—it's similar to a macro—is a collection of size and formatting attributes.
+An Image Preset-it is similar to a macro-is a collection of size and formatting attributes.
 You can modify the "thumbnail" Image Preset to change the size of all thumbnail images throughout your Web site or application.
 * You do not have to manage the primary files and all the various derivatives in any of your content or asset management systems internally or externally.

 ![You can create multiple derivative images at different sized from the same high-resolution primary file.](/help/using/assets/is_derivative_sizes_popup.png)